YEEHAW JUNCTION, FLORIDA

 Yeehaw Junction is at the intersection of US-441 and State Road 60 between Vero Beach and Lake Wales.
 It is also the name of an exit on the Florida Turnpike.

-At one time it was a station on the now abandoned Florida East Coast Railway's Okeechobee branch.
+At one time it was a station on the now abandoned Florida East Coast Railway's Okeechobee branch - a route now followed by US-441.

 Aerial Photo of Yeehaw Junction in 1964Yeehaw Junction in 1964